-The 2021 Cheltenham Festival is scheduled in from Tuesday the 16th until Friday the 19th of March.
-Day Three, also known as St. Patrick’s Thursday, will begin with The Marsh Novices Chase.
+The 2022 Cheltenham Festival is scheduled in from Tuesday the 15th until Friday the 18th of March.
+Day Three, also known as St. Patrick’s Thursday, will begin with The Turners Novices Chase.

 About the Race

-The Marsh Novices Chase is the current sponsorship name for The Golden Miller Novices’ Chase, which takes place at The Cheltenham Festival every March.
+The Turners Novices Chase is the current sponsorship name for The Golden Miller Novices’ Chase, which takes place at The Cheltenham Festival every March.

 It is a Grade 1 National Hunt race open to horses aged 5 and above with a total distance of 2 miles, 3 furlongs and 168 yards of the ‘new course’ at Cheltenham.
 The novice chasers must jump 17 hurdles to make it to the finish.

 Always run on the third day of The Cheltenham Festival, The Marsh Novices Chase was established in 2011 and sponsored by Jewson for the majority of it.
-2021 will be the second year Marsh has officially sponsored The Golden Miller Novices’ Chase following their merger with JLT.
+2022 will be the first year Turners has officially sponsored The Golden Miller Novices’ Chase following their merger with JLT.

 Ruby Walsh is the most successful jockey in the race’s short history with 3 wins in 3 consecutive years on 3 different horses between 2015 and 2017.

-The Marsh Novices Chase will be the opening race of St. Patrick’s Thursday on the 18th of March, beginning at 13:30.
+The Turners Novices Chase will be the opening race of St. Patrick’s Thursday on the 17th of March, beginning at 13:30.